 At the other end, the high technology regions of China, South Korea, and Japan can be linked up on the Asian side, with maglev lines traveling from southern China to create a loop connecting China, North Korea, South Korea, Japan (through Hokkaido), Russia's Sakhalin Island, the Russian mainland, and back down to China.
-From this, a connection runs north, through Eastern Russia, meeting the maglev Bering Strait connection from Siberia.
+From this, a connection runs north, through Eastern Siberia and the Russian Far East, meeting the maglev Bering Strait connection from Siberia.

-This East Asia side links the relevant ports, along with the high-technology and industrial centers of South Korea, Japan, and China, including the Russian plans for an advanced Space Industry complex (along the Svobodny-Komsovolsk corridor) in the region, centered around the new Vostochny Cosmodrome (see box, "Update on Russia's Vostochny Cosmodrome and the Space Industry Cluster").4
+This East Asia side links the relevant ports, along with the high-technology and industrial centers of South Korea, Japan, and China, including existing Russian proposals for an advanced Space Industry complex (along the Svobodny-Komsomolsk corridor) in the region, anchored by the new Vostochny Cosmodrome (see box, "Update on Russia's Vostochny Cosmodrome and the Space Industry Cluster").

-^{2.} This project has been discussed as far a back as the 19th-century railroad revolution.
+2. This project has been discussed as far a back as the 19th-century railroad revolution.
 See "Origins of the Bering Strait Project," by Richard Freeman, EIR, May 4, 2007.

-^{3.} See "Nuclear Agro-Industrial Complexes for NAWAPA XXI" by Liona Fan-Chiang.
+3. See "Nuclear Agro-Industrial Complexes for NAWAPA XXI" by Liona Fan-Chiang.

-^{4.} See "Space Industry Cluster in Russia's Amur Region," submitted by Yuri V. Krupnov (then director of the Institute for Demography, Migration and Regional Development) and presented by his associate,
+4. See "Space Industry Cluster in Russia's Amur Region," submitted by Yuri V. Krupnov (then director of the Institute for Demography, Migration and Regional Development) and presented by his associate,